spencebl/CSU-Industry-Skills/README.md

 - It is recommended to create a conda environment for the notebook.

+### Package Installations

-- Install necessary packages: `pip install torch, transformers, wandb, pandas`
+- Install necessary packages: `pip install transformers, wandb, pandas, datasets`

+- install Pytorch versioning that matches your device via conda

 - The notebook was executed using Python v3.13.2 within the conda environemnt.